Skip to main content

 Cold War bombs

-During the Cold War, the U.S. military ran thousands of training runs in the area of the Darién Gap, dropping bombs over the jungle.
-Most of the bombs detonated.
+During the Cold War, the U.S. military ran thousands of training missions inside the Darién Gap, dropping bombs over the jungle.
+Most of them detonated.
 However, some did not.
-Those bombs have been covered over by jungle growth and are now hidden on the jungle floor under a layer of vegetation.
-These remaining undetonated explosives still lie in the jungle, waiting for some poor, unfortunate soul to step off the trail — what little trail is there — just a bit too far and set off a massive explosion.
+Those bombs have been covered over by jungle growth and are now hidden on the jungle floor under a thick layer of vegetation.
+Hundreds, perhaps thousands, of undetonated explosives likely still lie in the jungle, waiting for some poor, unfortunate soul to step off the trail — what little trail is there — just a bit too far and set off a massive explosion.

 Crocodiles

 The Darién Gap is home to many predators, both human and animal, but one of the most deadly is the American crocodile.
-Crocodiles are apex predators, with no known natural enemies, and anything that they come in contact with is potential prey, including humans.
+Crocodiles are apex predators, with no known natural enemies, and anything that they come in contact with is potential prey.
+That includes humans.

-Crocodiles prefer to hunt at night, but they will attack and eat prey at any time.
-They hide in the water near the edge and wait for an unsuspecting animal (or unlucky hiker) to come to the water and then the crocodile strikes, dragging its prey down under the water to drown it.
+Crocodiles prefer to hunt at night, but they will attack and eat prey at any time of day.
+They hide in the water near the edge and wait for an unsuspecting animal (or unlucky hiker) to come to the water, and then the crocodile strikes, dragging its prey under the water to drown before consuming.

 So the Darién Gap sounds downright peachy to visit, doesn’t it?